 †High-interest animals may have a higher adoption fee.
 Contact animal care staff for details.

-Senior citizen/disabled discount and service animals
+Senior citizen/disabled discount

 For senior citizens (over 60 years) and disabled persons who have a Gold Card for Healthy Aging or FLASH card, the Seattle Animal Shelter offers: